Victoria government logo

 • serving alcohol from a bar or to/at a customer’s table

-• taking orders for alcohol from a bar or at a customer’s table, including when clearing empty vessels from a table
+• taking orders for alcohol from a bar or at a customer’s table, including when clearing empty drinks from a table

-• clearing vessels that have alcohol in them
+• clearing drinks that have alcohol in them

-• stocking fridges or shelves with alcohol for display to a customer.
+• stocking display fridges or shelves with alcohol.

-A minor can perform logistical duties relating to the movement of sealed alcohol that is not visible to customers.
-This means a minor can, for example, stock shelves in storage rooms with sealed alcohol.
-If minors are performing this or similar duties you should ensure they are appropriately supervised by adult staff members.
+A minor can perform logistical duties relating to moving sealed alcohol that is not shown to customers.
+This means they can stock shelves in storage rooms with sealed alcohol.
+If minors are performing this or similar duties, you should ensure they are appropriately supervised by adult staff.